petsy/GoGrinder/README.md

 * **Unlimited-Load**: GoGrinder does not limit the number of virtual users or transactions per second or anything.
 No dual-licensing, nothing.
 All we ask from you is to contribute back and to help us promote GoGrinder.
 * **Efficient**: run hundreds of virtual users
-* **learning-curve**: GoGrinder is build in a way to help you setup tests quickly and easily.
+* **Learning-curve**: GoGrinder is build in a way to help you setup tests quickly and easily.
 In this way will supports your team to developing skills from running first performance tests into more advance performance management.
 * **Workflow**: GoGrinder is made so it can be run fully automated to support the continuous-performance usecase.
 The built-in web console (http://localhost:3030/app).
 Makes it easy to start and debug your performance test-scenarios right from the beginning.
 * **Deployment**: GoGrinder test-scenarios are compiled into single executables.
 You need only the executable plus the loadmodel.json file to deploy your test.
 * **Visualization**: GoGrinder ... best of breed monitoring and visualization tools